femx-project/femx/README.md

 ## Run Apps

 The Navier-Stokes forward app provides separate configuration sets for ReSolve and PETSc.
-From your build directory, run the executable for the solver you
+From the top-level `build/` directory created in the Build section, run the executable for the solver you enabled:
-enabled:

 ```shell
 ./apps/navier/navier-resolve \